danielegrattarola/deep-q-atari/README.md

 `-l, --load`: load the neural network weights from the given path;
 `-v, --novideo`: suppress video output (useful to train on headless servers);
 `-d, --debug`: run in debug mode (no output files);
-`-e, --environment`: name of the OpenAI Gym environment to use (default: MsPacman-v0).;
+`-e, --environment`: name of the OpenAI Gym environment to use (default: MsPacman-v0);
+`--double`: use DDQN instead of DQN;
+`--dataset-size`: number of gathered samples on which to train the DQN;
 `--minibatch-size`: number of transitions to train the DQN on;
 `--replay-memory-size`: number of samples stored in the replay memory;
-`--target-network-update-freq`: frequency (number of DQN updates) with which the target DQN is updated;
+`--target-network-update-freq`: frequency (number of frames) with which the target DQN is updated;
 `--avg-val-computation-freq`: frequency (number of DQN updates) with which the average reward and Q value are computed;
 `--discount-factor`: discount factor for the environment;
 `--update-freq`: frequency (number of steps) with which to train the DQN;
 `--learning-rate`: learning rate for the DQN;
+`--momentum`: momentum for RMSprop;
+`--squared-momentum`: squared momentum for RMSprop;
+`--min-squared-gradient`: constant added to the denominator of RMSprop update;
 `--epsilon`: initial exploration rate for the agent;
 `--min-epsilon`: final exploration rate for the agent;
 `--epsilon-decrease`: rate at which to linearly decrease epsilon;